 In my opinion, innovation in the music industry is what makes this industry live.
 I am quite against Mr. Metheny’s opinions about Kenny.
 I believe that the instrumentalist tried to see jazz with a new angle which the world never knew before.
 We can never achieve something new by sticking to the good old rules and principles.
 Kenny always tried to introduce something new when he was on stage and the crowd simply found him adorable.
 I would say that to bring something new and better to the audience we will have to embrace the change.

-Buy an original essay on music from experienced writers!
+Buy custom essay on music from experienced writers!

 |Images and Themes in ''Crossroad Blue'' by Robert Johnson||Analyzing Dance Clips|